 Time intervals of the day corresponding to A, B and C zones are set on the second screen with settings (Fig. 35).
 Colours of time intervals on the second screen match the colours of billing rates on the first screen.
-In the simpler variant, the same zone settings are valid for all days of the week (only the set marked with icon $\mathbf{1}^{(3)}$).
-If you need to configure other time intervals for the selected
+In the simpler variant, the same zone settings are valid for all days of the week

-(only the set marked with icon I).
+(only the set marked with icon $\mathbf{1}^{9}$).
 If you need to configure other time intervals for the selected days (e.g. for Saturdays and Sundays), then click the selection box at the bottom left of the window

-- the second set of time intervals is unlocked - it is marked with icon \mathbf{z}^{2} .
+- the second set of time intervals is unlocked - it is marked with icon \mathbf{z}^{9} .
 Select weekdays for the second set by clicking the selection boxes for desired week days.